neo-one-suite/neo-one/packages/neo-one-website/docs/2-advanced-guides/0-native-assets.md

 }
 ```

-Calling a method marked with `@send` is identical to `@sendUnsafe`, however, the transfer will not actually occur until the `completeSend` method is invoked with the transaction hash of the first transaction:
+Calling a method marked with `@send` is identical to `@sendUnsafe`, however, the transfer will not occur until the `completeSend` method is invoked with the transaction hash of the first transaction:

 ```typescript
 // This transaction only sends assets from the contract to itself,